ABOUT THE LOS SEMBRADORES FARMER TRAINING PROJECT:

 2018 – Essence Quintana (Llano), Augustine Gonzales (Chamisal), Emily Arasim (Tesuque) and Jordan Lucero (Chimayo/Santa Fe)

 2019 – Corilia Ortega (Arroyo Hondo) and Alejandro Mondragon (Llano)

 2020 – Aimee Lynn (Taos/Des Montes), Emilio Borrego (Córdova), Simon Patrick Vaughn (Las Trampas), and Jacob Torres (Taos)

 HOW TO GET INVOLVED:

-Our team takes applications for the new group of apprentices each year in January/February – CLICK HERE TO LEARN MORE AND APPLY TO BE PART OF THE 2021 FARM TRAINING COHORT!.
+Our team is currently taking applications for 2022!
+CLICK HERE TO LEARN MORE AND APPLY TO BE PART OF THE 2022 FARM TRAINING COHORT!

 CONTACT US FOR MORE INFORMATION:

 Donne Gonzales, Farm Trainer and Program Coordinator